g-nie/django-xinclude/README.rst

 Render a template using htmx with the current context.

+> [!IMPORTANT]
+> This package currently contains minimal features and is a work-in-progress.

 ----

 | ``hx-get`` is often used to delegate potentially computationally expensive template fragments to ``htmx``.